Vibrant Latino Festivals: Food, Dance & Culture

 Cinco de Mayo, celebrated on May 5th, marks the Mexican victory over the French army at the Battle of Puebla in 1862.
 Often mistaken for Mexican Independence Day, which is actually celebrated on September 16th, Cinco de Mayo is a regional holiday primarily observed in the Mexican state of Puebla.
 However, it has also gained popularity in the United States, especially in cities with a big Mexican population.

 In Puebla, the festivities are nothing short of epic, featuring parades, battle reenactments, and plenty of traditional Mexican food.
 It’s like a history lesson with a side of tacos.
-Meanwhile, in the ., Cinco de Mayo has become a day to celebrate Mexican culture more broadly, often with parties, music, and, of course, margaritas.
+Meanwhile, in the U.S., Cinco de Mayo has become a day to celebrate Mexican culture more broadly, often with parties, music, and, of course, margaritas.

 Fact Check: